Bark App Review

 Social media apps

 That's why it's so important to talk to your kid about healthy internet and social media use.
 Talk about who they follow and why.
-Learn which apps are their favorite and turn on built-in parental control settings, if applicable.
+Learn which apps are their favorite and turn on the built-in parental control settings on the social media app, if applicable.

 Here are the social media and messaging apps Bark monitors on both iOS and Android devices: